Joel Fitzgibbon

 Joel Andrew Fitzgibbon (born 16 January 1962) is a retired Australian politician.
-He is a member of the Australian Labor Party (ALP) and has served in the House of Representatives from 1996 to 2022, representing the New South Wales seat of Hunter.
-He served as Minister for Defence (2007–2009) in the first Rudd government and Minister for Agriculture, Fisheries and Forestry (2013) in the second Rudd government.
-He was also Chief Government Whip in the House of Representatives (2010–2013) in the Gillard government.
+He is a member of the Australian Labor Party (ALP) and represented the New South Wales seat of Hunter in the Australian House of Representatives from 1996 to 2022, a period of 26 years.
+He served as Minister for Defence (2007–2009) in the First Rudd Government and as Minister for Agriculture, Fisheries and Forestry (2013) in the Second Rudd Government.
+He was also Chief Government Whip in the House of Representatives (2010–2013) during the Gillard Government.

-Fitzgibbon succeeded his father Eric in federal parliament.
+Fitzgibbon succeeded his father Eric Fitzgibbon in federal parliament.
 He is aligned with the Centre Unity faction in NSW, part of the federal Labor Right faction.
-Since the 2019 election, he has become a vocal critic of stronger climate change policies, calling a potential 2030 target "delusional", and claiming that any embrace of more ambitious policies will alienate working-class support of Labor.
+He served as convenor of the NSW Right faction in federal parliament.
+Following Labor's defeat at the 2019 Australian federal election, he became a vocal critic of stronger climate change policies within his party, arguing that more ambitious emissions targets would cost Labor its blue-collar base.

-Early life
+Early life and background

 Fitzgibbon was born on 16 January 1962 in Bellingen, New South Wales.
-He is the son of Anne and Eric Fitzgibbon.
-His father, a schoolteacher, served as mayor of Cessnock and was elected to federal parliament in 1984.
+He grew up in the Hunter Region and trained as an automotive electrician, working in that trade from 1978 to 1990.
+He holds a Graduate Certificate in Business Administration from the University of Newcastle.

-Fitzgibbon attended All Saints College, Maitland.
-He worked as an automotive electrician from 1978 to 1990, operating a small business.
-He completed a graduate certificate in business administration at the University of Newcastle and was also a part-time TAFE lecturer.
+Fitzgibbon's father, Eric Fitzgibbon, was the federal Labor member for Hunter from 1984 to 1996.
+Joel served as his father's electorate officer from 1990 until 1996.
+He also worked as a part-time TAFE lecturer and small business operator during this period.

-Political career
+Local government

-Fitzgibbon served on the Cessnock City Council from 1987 to 1995, including as deputy mayor from 1989 to 1990.
-He was a vice-president of the ALP's Cessnock branch and served as a delegate to state conference.
-From 1990 he worked as an electorate officer for his father.
+Fitzgibbon served on the Cessnock City Council from 1987 to 1995, including as Deputy Mayor from 1989 to 1990.
+He was simultaneously active in the ALP, serving as secretary of the ALP Hunter Federal Electorate Council from 1990 to 1996 and as a delegate to the ALP State Conference (NSW) from 1990.
+He also served as NSW ALP Campaign Director in 1991 and 1995.